 What Are Quokkas?

-The adorable quokka — pronounced kah-WAH-kah by Australians — is a cat-sized marsupial, and the only member of the genus Setonix — their full scientific name is Setonix brachyurus — which is a small macropod.
-Other macropods include kangaroos and wallabies and like these animals, quokkas also carry their young — called joeys — in pouches.
+The adorable quokka — pronounced kah-WAH-kah by Australians — is a cat-sized marsupial and the only member of the genus Setonix, which makes them a small macropod.
+Other macropods include kangaroos and wallabies, and like these animals, quokkas also carry their young — called joeys — in pouches.

-These cuties can live for up to ten years, are herbivores, and are mainly nocturnal.
+These animals can live for up to 10 years, are herbivores, and are mainly nocturnal.
 Despite this, you see quite a few photographed out and about during the day.
-Likely, they want to be where the people are ... probably because people are famous for not listening and giving the quokkas table food.
+Likely, they want to be where the people are... probably because people are famous for not listening to the rules and giving the quokkas food.

-Other foods can cause dehydration or sickness, so if you absolutely can't resist the urge to give them a treat, stick to offering them tender, tasty leaves or grass.
+Other foods can cause dehydration or sickness, so if tourists absolutely can't resist the urge to give them a treat, they should stick to offering them tender, tasty leaves or grass, like the swamp peppermint that constitutes much of the animal's food source.

 These adorable animals are actually considered "vulnerable to endangerment."
 This means that they are likely to become officially endangered unless some threatening circumstances improve.
 Usually, this means that the animal is losing its natural habitat in some way, and, unfortunately, it's no different for the quokka.

-Humans may have threatened them with deforestation, but Australia is trying to do better by them now that the internet's newfound love of quokkas has given them a fighting chance for recovery.
+Humans may have threatened them with deforestation, but Australia is trying reverse this trend now that the internet's newfound love of quokkas has given them a fighting chance for recovery.
 An increased interest has garnered greater protections for these cute little animals and Australia is now very firm in its laws regarding quokkas.

-It's fine to lightly interact with them (ie: selfies) but highly frowned upon to pet them or pick them up.
-And yes, unfortunately keeping one as a pet is highly illegal, as is taking them out of the country.
+It's fine to lightly interact with them (including taking quokka selfies) but it's highly frowned upon to pet them or pick them up.
+And keeping one as a pet is highly illegal, as is taking them out of the country.

-Furthermore, it's really, really illegal to do anything violent and terrible to them.
-It's disheartening that this has to be said, but no using them as soccer balls or setting them on fire.
-Yes, apparently there are humans this heartless.
+Furthermore, it's of course illegal to do anything violent to them.
+It's surprisingly disheartening that Australia needed to put such rules in place, but it's expressly forbidden to, say, use them as soccer balls or set them on fire.

-Things just don't get much cuter than quokka babies.
+While quokkas are already known for being cute, perhaps nothing on Earth is much cuter than quokka babies.
 A female quokka gives birth to a single baby after being pregnant for about a month.
-After birth, the joey stays in its mother's pouch for another six months and it's pretty common to see little joey's heads sticking out of their mom's pouch as they go about their adorable quokka life.
+After birth, the joey stays in its mother's pouch for another six months and it's pretty common to see little joey's heads sticking out of their mom's pouch as they go about their day.

 Quokkas are pretty avid breeders.
 They mature quickly and can have up to two joeys per year.
-In a 10-year lifespan, they could produce 15 to 17 little ones.
+In a 10-year lifespan, they could produce 15 to 17 joeys.

 They can also do something pretty unusual: embryonic diapause.
 This is the delaying of a fertilized egg's implantation in the mother's uterus until conditions are better for raising a joey.
 It's a natural reproduction strategy that keeps mom from expending energy to raise babies that perhaps wouldn't survive current conditions.